We’ve all been there.

 Traders fall into this trap all the time.
 The “easy” trade we see all traders run is earnings plays.
 We are a big proponent of not shorting options during earnings, but despite our best efforts, people still do it.

 The appeal to earnings plays is the “crush” in implied volatility immediately following the release of earnings.
 This automatically leads traders to short options during earnings to take advantage of the drop in implied volatility.

 Good concept with the right idea, the downside is that earnings can cause the underlying stock to move in enormous amounts, much more than predicted.
 A move too great causes the trade to lose money.
 The easy answer is to use an iron condor around earnings.
 Iron condors benefit from a drop in implied volatility but have limited risk.
 Win-Win.

 But, if it were that easy why isn’t everyone doing it?

 Because nothing is that easy.
-The large losses given by earnings will nullify the small gains that you were able to achieve.
+The massive losses given by earnings will nullify the small gains that you were able to achieve.

 If you want to stay in this game for the long term, know that nothing comes easy.
 No strategy is without its risk.

 Beware The Lack Of Liquidity

 “Liquidity in trading is an indication of how easy it is to buy and sell an instrument,” said Eric Hale.

 When trying to trade in an illiquid market it can often be difficult to get a good fill, and more often you will have to settle getting a price worse than you wanted.
 A highly liquid market means it is quick to get fills at the price you want.
 In an illiquid market, you are often left with a massive bid/ask spread.
 The bid (the price you sell at) and ask (the price you buy at) are the prices you trade at.
 When these two prices are further apart, it puts you in a hole when you place the trade.